 Depending on the location and setup of your home, this may be more of a challenge for you than for others.
 Whenever possible, try to create a cross-flow of fresh air in your home in as many rooms as possible.

 Easier said than done, we know.
 Try leaving the bedroom and closet doors open to allow the fresh air to reach these spaces.
 If you live in an apartment or home in the depths of winter, you may want to invest in a dehumidifier or an air purifier.

 Wheezing and coughing are two common signs of mold damage in your environment.
 If there is no other reason seen or known for these symptoms, check your place for mold.

 Before we look into the difference between mold removal and mold remediation, you must understand something first:

-It is impossible to eliminate all molds completely.
+It is impossible to eliminate all molds.
 Mold spores and typically inherent in all indoor and outdoor spaces; they are around more than you likely realize.
-But not all molds are dangerous, and in fact, most of the time, mold spores passing by in the air are part of the human experience.
+But not all molds are dangerous, and, most of the time, mold spores passing by in the air are part of the human experience.
 Mold damage only really becomes a problem when it settles in a prime (damp, dark, stuffy) environment.
 Therefore it is impossible to 100% eradicate mold from our lives- but the aim is to control its growth and presence.

 We know the bulk of this article has been encouraging you to hire professionals to deal with your mold removal task, but that may not be necessary for a few dots of mold.